So you’re thinking about why you should learn French?

 Actually, people learn English to communicate with people from all around the world.
 English just happens to be the established international lingua franca.

 In the same way, don’t make the mistake of believing that learning French is only useful in France.
-Of course, French is a common language in Belgium and Switzerland, as well as Quebec in Canada.
+Of course, French is a common language in Belgium and Switzerland, as well as Quebec, Canada, and many other countries.

 In fact, the more you travel, the more you realise that, even though English is the most common international language, French is an incredibly useful language that still plays the role of a second lingua franca.